Quantification of collective behaviour via causality analysis: Abstract

 \section{Abstract}

-Terms such as \textit{leader}, \textit{follower}, and \textit{oppressed} sound equally well in the description of a pack of wolves, a street protest crowd, or a business team and have very similar meanings.
+Terms such as \textit{leader}, \textit{mediator}, and \textit{follower} sound equal in the description of a pack of wolves, a street protest crowd, or a business team and have very similar meanings.
 This indicates the presence of some general law or structure that governs collective behaviour.
-To reveal this, we selected the most common parameter for all levels of the organization -- motion.
+To reveal this, we selected the most common parameter for most levels of the organisation -- motion.
 A causality analysis of distance correlations was performed to obtain follow-up networks that show who follows whom and how strongly.
-These networks characterize an observed system in general and work as an automation bridge between the biological experiment and the broad field of network analysis.
-The proposed method was tested on a school of aquarium fish.
-The pattern observed in the network can be easily interpreted and are in agreement with expected behaviour.
+These networks characterise an observed system in general and work as an automation bridge between the biological experiment and the broad field of network analysis.
+The proposed method was tested on 3D image data from a controlled experiment on a 6-member school of aquarium fish of Tiger Barb.
+The network patterns can be easily ethologically interpreted and agreed with expected behaviour.